bdy9527/UniDD/README.md

 # Understanding Dataset Distillation via Spectral Filtering

-- `ICLR 2026`: **Understanding Dataset Distillation via Spectral Filtering** was accepted to ICLR 2026.
+- `ICLR 2026`: **UniDD** was accepted to ICLR 2026.
+- **This project is being refactored using Vibe Coding.
+Please contact me via email if you encounter any problems.**

 ## Overview